Collective excitations in chiral spin liquid: chiral roton and long-wavelength nematic mode

 Here, we address these open questions by systematically investigating the collective excitations of a SU(2) symmetric CSL.
-Intriguingly, we discover a chiral p-wave roton mode and a d-wave nematic mode in the spin-singlet sector [Fig.~\ref{fig_lattice_phase_diagram}(b)], both of which are distinct from the known knowledge of the FQH liquid.
+Intriguingly, we discover a chiral p-wave roton mode and a elliptically polarized d-wave nematic mode in the spin-singlet sector [Fig.~\ref{fig_lattice_phase_diagram}(b)], with distinc features from the known knowledge of the FQH liquid.
 These exotic collective modes are directly revealed, combining exact diagonalization (ED), density matrix renormalization group (DMRG), and time-dependent variational principle (TDVP) calculations on the spin-1/2 $J_1-J_2-J_\chi$ model on square lattice.
 The p-wave roton is the lowest energy mode, found at $\mathbf{q}=(\pi,\pi)$, with chirality locked to the GS chirality, and it remains prominent even near the phase boundaries.
-The higher-energy d-wave mode at $\mathbf{q}=0$ can be pronouncedly softened at finite $J_2$, indicating the nematic instability.
+The higher-energy d-wave mode at $\mathbf{q}=0$ is elliptically polarized (the imbalance between the $d\pm\mathrm{i}d$ channels tracks the GS chirality), and can be substantially softened at finite $J_2$, indicating the nematic instability.
 In addition, the spin-triplet collective excitations are also studied, with some finite-momentum two-spinon bound states observed.
 These findings offer insights into the dynamical landscape of CSL, thereby prompting a fundamental question concerning the nature of CSL: how different is CSL from the established FQH/FCI paradigm despite their ground states are topologically equivalent?

 {\it Dynamical structure factors of the CSL.---} To investigate the collective excitations of the CSL, we probe the dynamical responses of the CSL living in a spin-1/2 Heisenberg model on the square lattice~\cite{Samajdar2019_thermal_hall_Square,Zhang2024_CSL_square,Yang2024_CSL_square,Jin2025_dirac_csl_square}.
 The model reads